Expedited scheduling, no office visit required and no additional co-pay when you meet medical criteria.

 Step 1: Ask your primary care provider to refer you for a colonoscopy (the fax number is 425.690.9088).

 Step 2: Once you have received approval, call 425.690.3488, to schedule a colonoscopy appointment (lead time is generally 4 weeks).
-When you call and hear the recorded prompts, first press option 1, followed by option 2.
+When you call and hear the recorded prompts, press option 1.

-Step 3: Within one week, you should receive your colonoscopy appointment confirmation and your prescription for Trilyte (or other bowel prep solution) from the Gastroenterology Clinic.
-Get your prescription filled.
+Step 3: Within one week, you should receive your colonoscopy appointment confirmation and your over-the-counter prep instructions.
+If a prescription for Trilyte (or other bowel prep solution) is recommended, get your prescription filled.

 Step 4: Find someone to drive you home (or if taking a taxi, to escort you home) as this is a sedated procedure.
 Give your escort Pick up Instructions.